Skip to main content

 Underfunding the system that explains performance

-A senior fractional CMO does not ask, “What did we spend last year?” first.
-We ask, “What must the business learn, prove, and change in the next operating cycle?”
+A good fractional CMO does not start with, "What did we spend last year?"
+The first question is, "What must the business learn, prove, and change in the next quarter?"
 That question produces a sharper marketing budget than incremental planning.

 Where teams get this wrong